SuperareLabs/AlphaPandas/README.md

 # AlphaPanda-art
-Chill in a panda world
+Just chill in a panda world

 ##### Total 1500 pandas are created.